 Students enrolled in ELI programs are expected to remain for the entire program.
-Students who leave early miss important work and may not qualify for a certificate of completion.
+Students who leave early or miss important work may fail their courses.
 All absences will be recorded and may affect a student's final mark and ability to progress in the program.